luckyshot/radarlite/README.md

 ## Battery impact

 RadarLite uses `PRIORITY_PASSIVE` location only.
-It does not start its own GPS polling, including when driving or near a camera.
-In practice, it works when another app or the system is already producing location fixes, such as a navigation app running in the foreground.
-If no external location fixes are produced, RadarLite stays idle and will not alert.
-The speech engine is also started lazily, only when a warning phrase needs to be spoken.
+It never starts GPS polling; it alerts only when another app or the system is already producing fixes.
+Without external fixes, it stays idle.
+While monitoring is on, the foreground service accepts every external fix, may read the latest cached Fused fix, and periodically re-registers the passive listener to recover stale callbacks.
+Speech starts only when an alert needs it.